 - What their individual KPIs are

 If your team doesn’t know their expectations, be sure to change that.
-Use time in your one-on-ones to go over individual and team goals again and again until they become second nature to your employees.
+Use team management software to document and manage projects to keep everyone in the loop.
+You should also use time in your one-on-ones to go over individual and team goals again and again until they become second nature to your employees.

 Nothing is worse than being the only one talking in a meeting that you set up.
 If that sounds like how your team meetings run, take a step back and give your whole team power to control the agenda.
 This means sharing it beforehand and making everyone responsible for taking meeting notes.
 When others contribute to the agenda and are prepared for the meeting, you’ll be able to listen and coach more rather than maintaining the conversation.